Bhusan-Shrestha/Bhusan-Shrestha/README.md

 # 👋 Hi, I’m Bhusan Shrestha

 Welcome to my GitHub profile!
-I am a tech enthusiast passionate about **DevOps, CyberSecurity, IT Networking, Web Development, AI Data Analysis, Machine Learning**.
+I am a tech enthusiast passionate about **Web Development, AI Data Analysis, Machine Learning and CyberSecurity**.
 I build projects that solve real-world problems and continuously push the boundaries of technology.

 ---

 ## 🔹 About Me
-- 🎓 Focused on **DevOps, Machine Learning, AI, Web Development and CyberSecurity**
+- 🎓 Focused on **Machine Learning, AI, Web Development and CyberSecurity**
 - 🚀 Interested in **AI-driven solutions** and **data-powered decision making**
 - 🏆 Lover of efficiency: I value **time, money, and respect**
 - 👨‍👩‍👧 Family-oriented and goal-driven